nicedata/daisy-dtb/README.md

 These classes are used to specifiy the `source` of a `DaisyDTB`, the class representing the Daisy 2.02 book.

-<u>Note</u> : If `ZipDtbResource` is instaciated from a web location, data is stored internally to avoid multiple accesses to the web.
+<u>Note 1</u> : If `ZipDtbResource` is instaciated from a web location, data is stored internally to avoid multiple accesses to the web.

+<u>Note 2</u> : If `FolderDtbResource` is instaciated, a `buffer_size` can be set.
+This allows to store resources internally to reduce network traffic.

 ### Setting up a datasource